SPRING FLOOD OUTLOOK

 For additional quantitative information please refer to AHPS products

-about ongoing or near-term anticipated flooding.
+information about ongoing or near-term anticipated flooding.

 significant changes occur subsequent to this Outlook, additional

-Outlooks can be released to address needs.
+Outlooks can be released to update expected conditions.

 Additional river information, including the monthly Water Supply